openwisp/openwisp-controller/docs/user/settings.rst

-The ``auto_cert`` field is valid only for templates which have ``type`` set to ``VPN`` and indicates whether configuration regarding the VPN tunnel is provisioned automatically to each device using the template, eg:
+The ``auto_cert`` field is valid only for templates which have ``type`` set to ``VPN`` and indicates whether configuration regarding the VPN tunnel is provisioned automatically to each device using the template, e.g.:

 - when using OpenVPN, new `x509 <https://tools.ietf.org/html/rfc5280>`_
   certificates will be generated automatically using the same CA assigned